shhtergal/Path_Finding/README.md

   - Collects all obstacle and goal points for path computation.
   - Employs **Voronoi diagrams** (via `scipy.spatial.Voronoi`) to construct roadmap structures.

+- **Pathfinding Algorithms**:
+  - Implements **Dijkstra’s Algorithm** to compute the shortest path across the Voronoi roadmap.
+  - Implements **A*** for efficient pathfinding with heuristic guidance.
+  - Ensures obstacle avoidance by leveraging roadmap connectivity.

 - **Visualization**:
   - Displays the map and planning process with **OpenCV** and **Matplotlib**.
-  - Overlays obstacles, start/goal points, and Voronoi edges on the workspace.
+  - Overlays obstacles, start/goal points, Voronoi edges, and computed paths.

 ## Technologies Used
 - **Python 3.x**